InvertGames/uFrame.Documentation/pages/command-node.md

 The main difference between a [Command](commands.md) and a Command Node is that Command can be published to [Event Aggregator](eventaggregator.md) and handled by any class that subscribes to it.
 While Node Commands are only used to pass data to the Controller.

-You can make Command Node behave like a Command by right-clicking on the Command Node and selecting the _Publish_ option.
+You can make Command Node behave like a Command by right-clicking on the Command entry in the Element node and selecting the _Publish_ option.
 It'll make the command to be published as a regular Event which can be handled by any Service.

 > In this case the execution order is that the Controller handler gets always executed first.
 Then any subscribed services.